aeternity/aepp-sdk-js/README.md

 ## [Usage]

-1. Add the latest `@aeternity/aepp-sdk` release from npmjs.com to your project
+1. Add the latest `@aeternity/aepp-sdk` release from npmjs.com to your project using one of these commands

 ```
 pnpm i @aeternity/aepp-sdk
+# or
 npm i @aeternity/aepp-sdk
+# or
 yarn add @aeternity/aepp-sdk
 ```